maj-biostat/roadmap-sim/README.md

 To build this site, you need to have a recent version of quarto install plus there is a dependency on the `roadmap.data` R package, see [https://github.com/maj-biostat/roadmap.data].

+Also note, the site makes use of the development version of `data.table`.
+Use `data.table::update_dev_pkg()` to install.

+## TODO

+Make simulation parameters configurable
+Create several scenarios (parallel logistic perspective?)
+Run to 250
+Improve summary
+Cycle back to improve scenarios/summary

 ## Running simulations

 Simulations are configured via Makefile.